 KEEP IT SEPARATE, HERE’S WHAT WE’LL DO WITH IT…

 As stewards of sustainable waste recovery and toward zero waste champions, we are active within our member municipalities and the region, sharing our know-how to encourage a circular economy.
-This list shows the resources we, and our community partners, are diverting from landfill each year.
+With the exception of specialized industrial rock waste and excavated earthen material, we divert 75% of the waste we receive away from landfill disposal.
+This list shows the resources we, and our community partners, are diverting each year.

 ASPHALT – 4,371 Tonnes